innolitics/n2y/README.md

 Any databases that are [mentioned](https://www.notion.so/help/comments-mentions-and-reminders) in the codeblock's caption will be made available in the jinja render context within the `databases` dictionary.

-For example, if you have a code block with the caption "{jinja=html} @People:
+Take the following code block for example:

 ```
 <table>